vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 # Trading modes
 A market's trading mode denotes the types of trading that can be done on it while the market is in that mode.
 A market can only have one trading mode at a time.

-The Vega software currently supports two trading modes: continuous trading (using a limit order book) and auctions.
+The Vega software provides support for two trading modes: continuous trading (using a limit order book) and auctions.

 ## Continuous trading
-On a market with continuous trading, the Vega network tries to execute an order as soon as it is received.
+On a market with continuous trading, orders are executed as soon as they are received, if possible.

 A continuous trading market uses a limit order book as the default price determination method.